macacajs/datahub-view/README.md

 | :---: | :---: | :---: | :---: | :---: |

-This project follows the git-contributor [spec](https://github.com/xudafeng/git-contributor), auto upated at `Sat Apr 21 2018 21:16:50 GMT+0800`.
+This project follows the git-contributor [spec](https://github.com/xudafeng/git-contributor), auto upated at `Mon May 21 2018 13:01:43 GMT+0800`.

 <!-- GITCONTRIBUTOR_END -->